soonbong-lee/soonbong-lee.github.io/_pages/about.md

 - Understand unique operational challenges inherent in these applications.
 - Develop policies that can address them with analytic performance guarantees.

 Prior to joining Yale, I earned my B.B.A. and B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
-During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on research related to portfolio optimization.
+During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on research related to data-driven portfolio optimization.

 Working Paper/In Progress